digitalyoshixi/digitalyoshixi.github.io/README.md

+---
-Hi this is my repository where i post writups about personal projects, competitions, and blog posts
+Hi this is my repository where i post writups about personal projects, competitions, and blog posts.

+---